nwutils/nw-test-suite/README.md

 It's more of a smoke test, not super thorough.
 Also I just started it and there is much room for improvement.

+## Running Locally

+1. fork/clone/download
+1. `npm install`
+1. `npm start`
+1. Most tests are automated and will show in the console if they fail.
+1. Manual tests are in the window with instructions.

 ### Questions

 * `nw.App.clearAppCache('');` - Don't know what to pass into this function.
 Docs just say "manifest_url"?